 Time to Monetize

 Once you have a following, determine how you will monetize your site.
 Now, it’s not bad to have an idea for how you will monetize even before you have an audience, but be flexible.
 You want to make sure that your monetization efforts align with the audience you’ve attracted and help them solve a problem.
-Sometimes as website traffic grows, our audience can shift one way or another.
+Sometimes as blog traffic grows, our audience can shift one way or another.
 You may find that a different monetization route makes more sense for the audience you’ve attracted.

 There are several different ways you can monetize your blog.
 You can offer coaching, you can sell an ebook, a digital course, or a digital download, or you can make money with affiliate marketing.
 To learn more about each of those monetization paths and determine which one would be best for your site, view our complete guide on how to monetize a blog.